-The fair values of currency forward contracts and embedded derivatives are determined at each reporting date using calculation models based on inputs that are directly observable in active markets.
-Whereas, the fair value of the portfolio of financial assets is determined on the basis of quoted prices for such assets in active markets.
-Investments in companies quoted in an active market, which are not under the Company's control or significant influence, are measured at fair value at each reporting date, on the basis of their closing prices at the end of the reporting period.
-Valuation changes are recognized through profit or loss in the statement of profit and i.fair value determined on the basis of quoted prices offered in active markets for identical assets;
+The fair value of currency forward contracts is determined at each reporting date using calculation models based on inputs that are directly observable in active markets.
+The fair value is determined on the basis of quoted prices offered in active markets.
+Valuation changes are recognized through profit or loss in the statement of profit and loss.

-The fair values of financial assets and liabilities held by the Company both as at 31 December 2022 and 31 December 2021 did not significantly differ from their carrying values.
+The fair values of financial assets and liabilities held by the Company both as at 31 December 2023 and 31 December 2022 did not significantly differ from their carrying values.

-As at 31 December 2022 Carrying value Level 1 i) Level 2 ii) Level 3 iii)
+As at 31 December 2022 Carrying value PLN mn Level 1 i) PLN mn Level 2 ii) PLN mn Level 3 iii) PLN mn Financial liabilities Liabilities from currency forward contracts 0.4 - 0.4 - Total 0.4 - 0.4 - i.fair value determined on the basis of auoted prices offered in active markets for identical assets:

-PLN mn PLN mn PLN mn PLN mn

-Financial liabilities

-Liabilities from currency forward contracts 0.4 - 0.4 -

-Total 0.4 - 0.4 -